Research Methods 2 (PGT Conv ODL) PSYCH5086

 By the end of this course students will be able to:

-■ Generate and explore hypotheses and empirical research questions for qualitative research designs
+■ Generate and explore research questions for qualitative research designs

 ■ Select appropriate research designs and methodologies for different research questions and demonstrate critical awareness of the assumptions of these methods

 ■ Find and critically evaluate data sets from the wider psychological science community

 ■ Identify the ethical issues involved in qualitative research designs

-■ Plan and execute a small-scale qualitative research project
+■ Work as a group to plan and execute a small-scale qualitative research project

 ■ Demonstrate critical analysis, evaluation and synthesis of ideas through peer review and reflection

-■ Use statistical software to conduct a range of advanced inferential statistic.
+■ Use R studio programming software to conduct a range of advanced inferential statistics.

 Minimum Requirement for Award of Credits